Lenz effect in conductive nonmagnetic objects moved in MRI environments: Theory

-In a way analogous to the previous section, the vector product between the resulting currents and $\vec{B}_0$ provides the density of Lorentz forces from which the value of $f_{\rm lenz}(q)$ is deduced in the midpoint of the interval.
+In a way analogous to the previous section, the vector product between \revB{$\vec{J}$} and $\vec{B}_0$ provides the density of Lorentz forces \revB{$\vec{f}$}, from which the value of $f_{\rm lenz}(q)$ is deduced in the midpoint of the interval \revB{by proper integration over $\Omega$}.
 The function $f_{\rm lenz}(q)$ is then approximated for any value of $q$ by linear interpolation of the computed values.